GalvanizeOpenSource/math-essentials-for-data-science/docs/_sources/linear-algebra-2.rst.txt

 Norms and other special matrices
 ---------------------------------

+Sometimes it is necessary to quantify the size of a vector.
+There is a specific function called a called a norm that serves this purpose.

 .. figure:: vector.png
    :scale: 75%
    :align: center
    :alt: vector
    :figclass: align-center

 The norm of a vector :math:`\mathbf{x}` is defined by